rapidfish/personnummer/README.md

 * API to handle Swedish Personnummer

-* It can do validation, extract information
+* Do validation, or extract information from a Personnummer (age, gender, or sometimes even place of birth... etc)

 * Generate multiple valid Personnummer (useful for creating test data purposes)